What to ask before you buy: A starter’s guide to B2B payments

 Most B2B checkouts today are limited to one or two payment methods.
-Credit cards are typically the most popular because it's widely available and easy to integrate.
-But businesses prefer to pay with other methods like via ACH and check.
-So having a checkout that accounts for that go a long way in giving more value to your customers.
+Credit cards are typically the most popular because they're widely available and easy to integrate.
+But the majority of businesses prefer to pay with other methods like via ACH and check.
+In fact, over 80% of businesses are still using checks.
+So having a checkout that accounts for that goes a long way in giving more value to your customers.

 Do you want net terms embedded in the checkout?

 Whether buyers want net 30 terms or net 60 terms, most businesses today handle this process offline.
 Offering net 60 terms at checkout, when most online businesses today typically only offer credit card, can be a competitive advantage.

 Some other questions to consider when it comes to net terms are:

 - What kind of payment schedule do your buyers expect?

 - Does a customer’s payment schedule impact the type of payment methods they can select?

 These questions will help you determine the embedded checkout functionality you need to meet your customers’ expectations.

 You can offer a great payment experience, but if it’s not the one your buyers want, you’ll significantly undermine your own efforts.

 Some solutions on the market might offer point-of-sale financing but still expect you to actually process payments yourself.
 That might suffice if you only accept credit cards; however, processing ACH, wire, and check might demand more sophisticated circuitry.